WELCOME TO CBTS

 CBTS is living with intentionality by nourishing the island through Angel Network Charities Food Bank, becoming the islandʻs largest food bank during the pandemic and post-pandemic years.
 And seeking to be involved in advocacy and social change through Faith Action Hawaiʻi and other advocacy organizations.
 Thanks be to God!

 As a result, CBTS has exponentially grown in participation and spirituality, adding more than 150 new members and supporters to the spiritual family and tripling in Sunday worship attendance during the pandemic and post-pandemic years.
-Such growth gave birth to ʻOhana Groups, small groups that encourage community and relationship, and Pride Connection, a ministry led by our queer community and welcoming of allies.
+Such growth gave birth to ʻOhana Groups, our small groups that encourage community and relationship, and Pride Connection, a ministry led by our queer and trans community and welcoming of allies.
 Thanks be to God!

 Certainly, the trajectory for most of the American Christian Church is declining in worship attendance, aging, homogenizing and plainly put, becoming irrelevant.
 Nonetheless, Pastor Moses’ vision to see unity and diversity in race and ethnicity within a historically predominantly euro-centric congregation like CBTS and a denomination like the ELCA has authentically become a reality.
 More than 50% of todayʻs congregation is made up of people of color (B.B.I.P.O.C.) making it truly a multi-ethnic congregation.
 Thanks be to God!